ericbenwa/POST-Arduino-Data-Wireless/README.md

 POST-Arduino-Data
 =================

-A simple way to send data and save it in a database (MySQL), over WiFi.
+A simple way to send data from an Arduino and save it in a database (MySQL), over WiFi.

+You can follow the tutorial at - (WIP)

+(I'll eventually bake it into this file.)